Stryker (SYK)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

 A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Stryker grew its sales at a decent 9.2% compounded annual growth rate.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Stryker’s sales grew at a decent 11.4% compounded annual growth rate over the last five years.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Stryker’s annualized revenue growth of 10.7% over the last two years is above its five-year trend, suggesting some bright spots.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Stryker’s annualized revenue growth of 10.7% over the last two years aligns with its five-year trend, suggesting its demand was stable.
+Stryker Year-On-Year Revenue Growth

-We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Stryker’s organic revenue averaged 10.4% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Stryker also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Stryker’s organic revenue averaged 10.2% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Stryker Organic Revenue Growth

-This quarter, Stryker reported year-on-year revenue growth of 11.9%, and its $5.87 billion of revenue exceeded Wall Street’s estimates by 3.2%.
+This quarter, Stryker’s year-on-year revenue growth was 10.2%, and its $6.06 billion of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 7.5% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and indicates the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 8.6% over the next 12 months, a slight deceleration versus the last two years.
+We still think its growth trajectory is attractive given its scale and indicates the market sees success for its products and services.

 7. Operating Margin